SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 64 - 9/21/2023
 - Worked on Programming Assignment where I wirite generative model based on the paper Unpaired Image to Image Translation using Cycle Consistent Adversarial Networks ie CycleGAN.

+## Day 65 - 9/22/2023
+- Covered a quick introduction to Machine Learning Production system focusing on their requirements and challenges by studying a Case Study of speech recognition project.

+## Day 66- 9/23/2023
+-